China's Nayuki says gets clean chit on food safety after regulatory checks

 Sweeping moves by Chinese regulators against the property, education and technology sectors in recent months have spooked investors globally and raised concerns that other industries could be vulnerable.

-On Tuesday, Chinese technology giant Tencent Holdings (0700.HK) saw $60 billion wiped off its market value in early trade after a state media article described online games as "spiritual opium" and re-ignited investor fears about state intervention. read more
+On Tuesday, Chinese technology giant Tencent Holdings saw $60 billion wiped off its market value in early trade after a state media article described online games as “spiritual opium” and re-ignited investor fears about state intervention.

 ($1 = 6.4628 Chinese yuan renminbi)